soham-sahare/SlateCanvas/backend/README.md

-# Slate Backend
+# SlateCanvas Backend

-FastAPI application for the Slate project.
+FastAPI application for the SlateCanvas project.

 ## Setup